Zero-sum game: Definition

 The zero-sum property (if one gains, another loses) means that any result of a zero-sum situation is Pareto optimal.
 Generally, any game where all strategies are Pareto optimal is called a conflict game.

 Zero-sum games are a specific example of constant sum games where the sum of each outcome is always zero.
 Such games are distributive, not integrative; the pie cannot be enlarged by good negotiation.

 In situation where one decision maker's gain (or loss) does not necessarily result in the other decision makers' loss (or gain), they are referred to as non-zero-sum.
 Thus, a country with an excess of bananas trading with another country for their excess of apples, where both benefit from the transaction, is in a non-zero-sum situation.
 Other non-zero-sum games are games in which the sum of gains and losses by the players is sometimes more or less than what they began with.

 The idea of Pareto optimal payoff in a zero-sum game gives rise to a generalized relative selfish rationality standard, the punishing-the-opponent standard, where both players always seek to minimize the opponent's payoff at a favourable cost to themselves rather than prefer more over less.
 The punishing-the-opponent standard can be used in both zero-sum games (e.g. warfare game, chess) and non-zero-sum games (e.g. pooling selection games).
 The player in the game has a simple enough desire to maximise the profit for them, and the opponent wishes to minimise it.

 Solution

-For two-player finite zero-sum games, the different game theoretic solution concepts of Nash equilibrium, minimax, and maximin all give the same solution.
-If the players are allowed to play a mixed strategy, the game always has an equilibrium.
+For two-player finite zero-sum games, if the players are allowed to play a mixed strategy, the game always has at least one equilibrium solution.
+The different game theoretic solution concepts of Nash equilibrium, minimax, and maximin all give the same solution.
+Notice that this is not true for pure strategy.